3 Effective Lichen Sclerosus Natural Treatments

 Lichen sclerosus (also lichen sclerosis) is a long-term skin condition that mainly affects the genital areas.

-It’s a distressing condition that causes the affected skin to become thin and appear white and wrinkly—with tearing, pain, and itching as severity increases.
+It’s a distressing condition that causes the affected skin to change texture and appear white and wrinkly—with tearing, pain, and itching as severity increases.

 Though it can affect anyone, lichen sclerosus mainly occurs in older women.

 The condition can be hard to manage and treat.
 Many doctors are not able to readily recognize and diagnose it, let alone prescribe the right medicine.

 As a result, many women suffer for years without an effective treatment protocol.
 Some even turn to products that exacerbate the symptoms.

 The standard plan involves the use of a potent steroid such as clobetasol.
 However, there are various other ways to manage LS.

 Natural treatments such as diet change and oils like emu oil have proven to offer major benefits and relief from symptoms.

 Can You Reverse Lichen Sclerosus?